 Replacing the Oil Filter

 Turn the oil filter counterclockwise by hand until removed.
 Rub a small amount of oil on the gasket of the new oil filter, using your finger.
-Place the new oil filter oil by turning it clockwise until the gasket touches the oil filter tray, then twisting an additional 1/2 turn.
+Install the new oil filter by turning it clockwise until the gasket touches the oil filter tray, then twisting an additional 1/2 turn.

 Add New Oil

 Slide the funnel into the oil fill tube.
 Refill the engine with 1-1/2 quarts of new oil, then check the oil level with the dipstick.
 Add oil until the dipstick reads "Full."
 Reinsert the dipstick and close the hood.

 You should change the oil after every 50 hours of use, which usually means about once a year.
 Since the Troy-Bilt Bronco riding lawn mower does not have a time meter, you need to keep track of how long it takes you to mow the grass and how often you mow.
 Changing the oil each spring ensures that you begin the mowing season with a functional, efficient and safe mower.